raghuwanshiayush2004/Pair-Matching-Memory-Game/README.md

 ## <b> [Click here to Play the GAME!!](https://raghuwanshiayush2004.github.io/Pair-Matching-Memory-Game/)

-TThis project is crafted using a combination of HTML, CSS, and JavaScript.
+This project is crafted using a combination of HTML, CSS, and JavaScript.

 It's an uncomplicated web-based memory matching game, designed with HTML, CSS, and JavaScript.
 The game features multiple levels for added excitement.
 <br>